ForestallingEI/PassWordGenerator_fyne/README.md

 ## Downloading for Mac
 In case you have MacOS and did not install go etc...

-There is a excutable file, passwordmine, which compiled for MacOS in compiled folder.
+There is an excutable file, passwordmine, which compiled for MacOS in compiled folder.

 ## Usage
 This App is not totally unespected string generator.
 It contains your favorite words or symbols.